-Shandell Pahlen is a second-year graduate student under the direction of Dr. Chandra Reynolds.
+Shandell Pahlen is a third-year graduate student under the direction of Dr. Chandra Reynolds.
 She graduated from the University of Minnesota- Twin Cities in 2011 with a B.S. in Psychology.
 After graduating, she worked as a lab manager and research assistant for the Minnesota Twin Registry (MTR) and then later the Minnesota Twin study of Adult Development and Aging (MTSADA) for the consortium on the Interplay of Genes and Environment across Multiple Studies (IGEMS).
-She is continuing her work started in Minnesota and remains involved with IGEMS and MTR with her research focusing on examining the relationship between cognitive functioning and personality (both normative and pathological) on health outcomes and mortality in late life.
+She is continuing her work started in Minnesota and remains involved with IGEMS with her research focused on examining the interrelationship between cognitive functioning, smoking behaviors, and personality in late life.